sikmat/Data-Analytics/README.md

 In order to get the right critical value, you need to choose a significance level.
 A significance level, also known as alpha (a), is the probability of rejecting the null hypothesis when it is true.

+A Type I error is a false positive when you reject the status quo when it is true.
+A Type II error is a false negative when you accept the status quo when it is false.

 Hypothesis Testing with the Z-test
 Hypothesis Testing With The T-Test
 Hypothesis Testing With Chi-Square